 Chinese people are hyperconnected and highly savvy consumers of their environment.
 They perform many types of research before they make their purchase and this is especially the case in the pharmaceutical market.
 Since the country’s various health scandals, the consumer is becoming more and more aware of what he wants to consume in terms of pharmaceuticals.
 A company’s reputation is becoming more and more important to establish a relationship of trust with individuals.

 The French pharmacy market is beginning to shine in the Middle Kingdom, particularly in the dermatological segment.
 French pharmacies are a guarantee of quality for the Chinese since they feel reassured and advised by real professionals when entering.
 The white coat of our dear pharmacist contributes to it for many.

-French pharmacies have a secure brand image for Chinese consumers who sees these pharmaceutical professionals, people who can advise them, reassure them and offer them a personalized offer.
+French pharmacies have a secure brand image for Chinese consumers who see these pharmaceutical professionals, people who can advise them, reassure them, and offer them a personalized offer.
 Dermo cosmetics is one of the growth segments for pharmacies wishing to market their products in China.

 The Health market has many opportunities that it will be interesting to develop over the long term.
 Foreign companies have a certain competitive advantage over local players.
 Their strength of innovation is a promising element in the growth of the market.
 Moreover, the liberalization of the country’s regulations makes it possible to motivate these companies.

 Our agency specializes in digital marketing in the Chinese market and is based in Shanghai.
 Over the years we have acquired the know-how to offer you the most advice to start your business in China.
 We are committed to working with you to develop the most relevant strategy for your launch.
 Do not hesitate to contact us.